What are the best Outer Hebrides souvenirs to buy before your holiday ends and you leave the islands?

 In my own wardrobe I have two Harris Tweed blazers bought at the Harris Tweed Hebrides shop in Stornoway; a Harris Tweed bag by Modren in Ness; and a lovely “snood” to keep me warm by Rarebird Designs.
 Other local Harris Tweed designers and businesses to browse for gifts include Tweedtastic in Stornoway (I have one of their tweed baubles on my Christmas tree), the Harris Tweed Shop in Tarbert, and Loch Roag Designs in Valtos.

-And if you’re in the market for some jewellery, you’ve got plenty to choose from here too.
-I can’t seem to stop myself from adding Karen’s modern clay earrings at Be Designed By K to my Etsy cart, and on my jewellery wish list are some of the delicate, island-inspired designs by Jordane at Islewear and Ruth A. Morrison from Scalpay.
+Away from tweed, I can vouch for the fluffy, cosy winter hats at Active Hebrides, and if you’re in the market for some jewellery, you’ve got plenty to choose from here too.
+I can’t seem to stop myself from adding Karen’s modern clay earrings at Be Designed By K to my jewellery stand, and on my accessories wish list are some of the delicate, island-inspired designs by Jordane at Islewear and Ruth A. Morrison from Scalpay.

 Shop Outer Hebrides clothing and accessories: